elaamrani/Drone_Delivery_Optimization/README.md

 This algorithm has been implemented in order to solve the vehicle routing problem :

-"From a depotm goods must be delivered in given quantities to given customers.
+"From a depot, goods must be delivered in given quantities to given customers.
 A number of vehicles are available, each with a certain capacity with regard to the quantities.
 Every vehicle that is applied in the solution must cover a route, starting and ending at the depot, on which goods are delivered to one or more customers.